 I’m always thinking about startups.
-On this page I have listed many of the ideas I have come up over the past 20 or so years.
-Most of these never become anything more than idea.
+On this page I have listed many of the ideas I have come up with over the past few years.
+Most of the projects listed here never become anything more than an idea.
 Some take an initial shape (often a doc and domain), and a few even go to market or are being worked on now.

 Here is my process (post the initial idea):